Here we explain how to use the present perfect simple and how it is formed.

 - Have you ever read this book?

-Present Perfect Simple and ‘Since’ and ‘For’
+8 examples of the Present Perfect Simple with ‘Since’ and ‘For’

 We use the Present Perfect Simple + since / for especially when an action or experience started in the past and is continuing right now.